Shincheonji Church of Jesus: Privacy concerns

 On February 24, 2020, the Korea Disease Control and Prevention Agency requested a list of all Shincheonji congregants.
 The list included congregants’ name, citizen registration number, address, name of place of employment, and family member information.
 A day after, Shincheonji submitted the list of all congregants and complied with the government's request.

 There was no deadline listed in the official information request letter sent to Shincheonji for epidemiological investigation.
 The official request also did not ask for members’ citizen registration numbers.
 Despite this, officials from the Korea Disease Control and Prevention Agency requested members’ citizen registration numbers to be included in the data.

 There was a day's delay in submitting information, however, as Shincheonji officials asked the Korea Disease Control and Prevention Agency about the legality of providing congregants’ citizen registration numbers and if the government will protect the congregants’ private information.

 On February 25, 2020, Shincheonji officials provided the list of requested information for all of its congregants.

-In the October 2020 trial of Chairman Lee Man-Hee, where he is accused of not complying with epidemiological investigations, an official from the Korea Ministry of Health and Welfare acknowledged that Shincheonji officials made effort to provide the requested congregants’ information.
-The conversation records between Shincheonji officials and the Agency official show an expression of concern over privacy, not a refusal to provide information or a refusal to cooperate.
+In the October 2020 trial of Chairman Lee Man-hee, where he was accused of not complying with epidemiological investigations, an official from the Korea Ministry of Health and Welfare acknowledged that Shincheonji officials made efforts to provide the requested congregants’ information.
+The conversation records between Shincheonji officials and the Agency officials show an expression of concern over privacy, not a refusal to provide information or a refusal to cooperate.

-Chairman Lee's counsel argued that the request for congregants’ citizen registration numbers had nothing to do with epidemiological investigation.
+Chairman Lee's counsel argued that the request for the congregants’ citizen registration numbers had nothing to do with an epidemiological investigation.

 In the initial discussion between representatives of Shincheonji and the Blue House, the Blue House official in charge of the case was made aware of Shincheonji's concerns for congregants’ safety and privacy, and the omission of information from certain congregants, such as minors and those at special risk for persecution, such as elected politicians or public officials.

-The police have determined that the intention for omitting certain congregants’ information was not for the purpose of obstructing disease prevention and control efforts, but to protect congregants of Shincheonji.
+The police have determined that the intention for omitting certain congregants’ information was not for the purpose of obstructing disease prevention and control efforts, but to protect the congregants of Shincheonji.

 In a recorded phone conversation, Chairman Lee told the Shincheonji representative in charge of communicating with the government to provide congregant information that "since the government is doing what Shincheonji should’ve done instead, we must actively help [the government]."

 Alex Azar, United States Secretary of Health and Human Services, described South Korea's approach to COVID-19 as something that "would likely not fly here in the United States" and referred to the South Korean government's authoritarian crackdown on Shincheonji as he described how South Korea "used their military and police powers to lock down that church, arrest everybody that was in contact with individuals in that church."